shuvangkardas/DasPlotter/README.md

 The dataset should be a matrix or cell array where:
 - Each row represents a time point
 - Each column represents a different variable
-- The first column is typically the time vector
+- The first column is typically the time vector (or another independent variable)

 Example dataset structure:
 ```